The Trans Dinarica video trailer: crazy panoramas, dynamic cycling and friendly locals

 Live from Trans Dinarica: Bosnia and Herzegovina is even wilder than we thought

-The work in the field continues: late-night planning for the next day, getting up early, a hearty breakfast (of course, we are in the Balkans!), driving in a van combined with cycling, turning around, asking locals for directions, and looking for the best alternatives for cyclists.
+Traveling the Balkans, we continue to get surprised.
+We continue with the work in the field: late-night planning for the next day, getting up early, a hearty breakfast (of course, we are in the Balkans!), driving in a van combined with cycling, turning around, asking locals for directions, and looking for the best alternatives for cyclists.
 In between, we’re taking photos and filming until the evening, when we usually we reach the destination of the stage after sunset.

 From wild Drina NP to lively Sarajevo